code-hy/udacity-cloud-data-warehouses/README.md

 # udacity-cloud-data-warehouses
-# project for creating an etl pipeline in amazon aws
+# project for creating an e
+tl pipeline in amazon aws

 ## Project Instructions